joshpencheon/joshpencheon.github.io/_posts/2025-04-12-shipping-zfs-snapshots-with-syncoid.md

 * `--no-privilege-elevation` prevents the use of `sudo`, as we've granted the necessary delegated permissions at both ends.
 * `--no-sync-snap` avoids the creation of extra `syncoid`-specific snapshots; the existing snapshot from the preexisting `sanoid` policy will suffice.
 * `--no-rollback` stops the backup dataset from being rolled back if snapshots go missing from the original dataset.
+* `--use-hold` ensures that a ZFS hold is placed on the latest snapshots needed for deltas to be producible, preventing their removal (which would then require a entire re-sync).

 ## Verifying the data has arrived